 THE TTC IS GROWING

 The Toronto transit system is often subject to a great deal of complaint, but many such systems are.
 In actuality, Toronto’s public transit system ranks 3rd out of 70 North American cities in Transit score.
 For the uninitiated, the TTC (Toronto Transit Commission) is extensive, in that everywhere that is within city limits can be reached on the TTC system for a flat fare of $3.25.
 Although the system can sometimes not be the quickest or most comfortable way to navigate the city, it is constantly improving.
 In 2008, Metrolinx launched a 25-year, $50 billion transportation plan for coordinated, integrated transportation in the Greater Toronto Area.
-The first wave of the project is currently underway via the Eglinton Crosstown, which will be a 19km corridor between Keele and Laird Street, and will be right at Empire Midtown’s door.
+The first wave of the project is currently underway via the Eglinton Crosstown, which will be a 19km corridor between Keele and Laird Street.
+Other investments in transit priority includes the King Street Pilot Project, launched late 2017, which gives priority to the 504 Streetcar, one of the busiest transit routes in the city.

 UBER AND TAXIS